 What is the relationship between Christianity and politics?
 How should we understand the interplay between the authority of the state and the authority of the Church?
 In what way can a definition and a proper exercise of religious freedom be articulated, particularly in our contemporary context?
 With these questions in mind, this course will engage in a theological exploration of the history, the foundations, and the disputed questions of political theology.
-The Second Vatican Council's Declaration on Religious Freedom, Dignitatis humanae, will be a touchstone for the course.
-The investigations into various dimensions of political theology will yield frequent opportunities to reflect upon contemporary political, cultural, and theological developments.
+The Second Vatican Council's Declaration on Religious Freedom, Dignitatis Humanae, will be a touchstone for the course.
+The investigations into various dimensions of political theology will yield frequent opportunities to reflect upon contemporary political, cultural, theological developments.
 3 Credits.

-B/C492 - Catholicism and Political Imagination: Governance, the Good, and the Crisis of Liberalism

-What is the nature and scope of the "Catholic political imagination"?
-How does Catholic teaching relate to political philosophy and governance?
+B/C492 - Catholicism and Political Imagination: Governance, the Good, and the Crisis of Liberalism teaching relate to political philosophy and governance?
 This course will engage these questions by way of a theological and philosophical discussion of the relationship between the Catholic intellectual tradition and political philosophy.
 Major contributions to political philosophy will be considered alongside saints and theologians whose writings pertain to the common good and political governance.
 Particular attention will be given to reflection upon our own political context and the unfolding debate about the nature of political Liberalism.
 3 Credits.